norswap/.emacs.d/README.md

   the files later inside emacs and using my config, the files will recompile automatically.

+## Launch Scripts

-My emacs launch scripts will setup an emacs server the first time they are used.
+My emacs launch scripts will setup an emacs server (aka daemon) the first time they are used.
 Subsequent uses of the command will open a buffer in the existing emacs window.
 For each system there is a regular (`em`) and a waiting version (`emw`).
 The waiting version will wait until the opened buffer is closed to return from the script.
 Those are useful to edit git commit messages, for instance.

+For Windows, there is also `emw-win.sh` for when you need a bash-compatible editor to fill in the `EDITOR` environment variable (used for git commit messages for instance).
+When at the bash command prompt, using `em` and `emw` to invoke `em.bat` and `emw.bat` should work if using a Cygwin/MinGW-type setup.

+The unix launchers have a few more options, which you can check by passing the `--help` option.
+In brief: `em -w` behaves like `emw`, and `em -t` or `emw -t` opens a frame in the terminal.

+Some precisions on the emacs server:

+If you use my init files, then running emacs for the first time will launch the server if it's not already running.
+When using the launcher, this will do nothing, as the launcher will start the server **in the background** beforehand.
+But if launching using the Windows/macOS application, then the server becomes tied to the app process, meaning that closing the app will kill the server (this is not an issue: the next time you run a launcher or the app, a new server will be spawned).
+Note that if you start the server using a launcher, then you can close the app and the server will still be active in the background.

+Occasionally you want to completely kill the emacs process, which you can do with `M-x save-buffers-kill-emacs` (prompts for saving modified buffers, or just use `M-x kill-emacs`).

-# Windows Shell Integration
+## Windows Integration

 - To use the registry tweaks described next, you'll need to copy or symlink `em.bat` to `%WINDIR%`.
 The registry apparently does not use `%PATH%` for